paluh/code-formatter/README.md

 Python AST/code formatter [![Build Status](https://travis-ci.org/paluh/code-formatter.png?branch=master)](https://travis-ci.org/paluh/code-formatter) [![Coverage Status](https://coveralls.io/repos/paluh/code-formatter/badge.png?branch=master)](https://coveralls.io/r/paluh/code-formatter?branch=master)
 ==========================

-Currently I'm only experimenting with this code/idea and using it as a base for my Vim plugin.
-Be prepared for API changes.
-If you want something really stable check: codegen, PythonTidy or autopep8.

-I'm trying to cover Python 2.7 at first, but some language constructs are still missing.
-If you want to check what has been already implemented I'm documenting each test with section number from "The Python Language Reference" (version 2.7): http://docs.python.org/2/reference/index.html.

-# Puprose
+# Notes

-This project contains basic code formatter which operates on Python AST tree (for more info check `ast` package).
-It can be used as AST pretty printer or simple code formatter, __but__ you have to know that there are serious limitations of this approach and it shouldn't be considered as fully "automatic" tool for project code validation/correction:
+This project contains basic and advanced code formatters which operates on Python AST tree (for more info check `ast` package).
+It can be used as AST pretty printer or code formatter, __but__ you have to know that there are serious limitations of this approach and it shouldn't be considered as fully "automatic" tool for project code validation/correction:

 * it can be used only for complete and correct Python statements